GeoMOER/moer-mpg-remote-sensing/docs/units/_unit01/unit01-05_assignment.md

 ---
-title: "Assignment: Data collection and working environment"
+title: "Unmarked Assignment: Data Collection and Working Environment"
 toc: true
 toc_label: In this worksheet
 ---